Penny (United States coin)

+The penny, officially known as the cent, is a coin in the United States representing one-hundredth of a dollar.
+It has been the lowest face-value physical unit of U.S. currency since the abolition of the half-cent in 1857.

 The U.S. Mint's official name for the coin is "cent" and the U.S. Treasury's official name is "one cent piece".
 The colloquial term penny derives from the British coin of the same name, which occupies a similar place in the British system.
 Pennies is the plural form (not to be confused with pence, which refers to the unit of currency).

-In the early 2010s, the price of metal used to make pennies rose to a noticeable cost to the mint which peaked at more than $0.02, a negative seigniorage, for the $0.01 face-value coin.
-This pushed the mint to look for alternative metals again for the coin, and also brought the debate about eliminating the coin into more focus. there are no firm plans to do so.
+The first U.S. cent was produced in 1787, and the cent has been issued primarily as a copper or copper-plated coin throughout its history.
+In 1792, Congress established the United States Mint, which began producing coins.
+In the same year, the Coinage Act of 1792 mandated that the penny be valued at one hundredth part of a dollar and contain precisely eleven penny-weights of copper.
+In March of 1793, the newly established Mint in Philadelphia distributed the first set of circulating U.S. currency – 11,178 copper cents.